 - horseshoe and 1/4 inch mounts

 VIJIM VL81 LED panels are rated for 850 lumens, which is pretty much what would you expect from a 60W lightbulb.
 These are not your usual key lights, but you will be able to light up dark areas or diffuse shadows.
-They are too weak for the use in the broad daylight, but indoors you can get pretty creative with these!
+They are too weak for use in broad daylight, but indoors you can get pretty creative with these!

 My biggest concern was the PWM signal and the frequency of operation.
-If you are not familiar, low refresh rate causes flickering (or stripes) when shutter speed and PWM signal interfere with each other.
+If you are not familiar, a low refresh rate causes flickering (or stripes) when shutter speed and PWM signal interfere with each other.
 It’s easier to combat this when taking pictures than videos as photography is more flexible than shooting videos.